nweaver/nweaver.github.io/index.md

 150MHz with floating point and 30 or 48 highly flexible general purpose I/O pins.
 It also ships with modern code signing and security features.

+The software would probably be written as a "bare metal" application which does not rely on an embedded real-time OS.
+However the use of a multicore architecture enables segregation: the critical real-time control loop will run on the second processor while all the other tasks, including the interrupt handler, run on the first processor.

 ## Dr Nicholas Weaver